-- Foods with bones
+Foods with bones

-Also, make your baby is sitting upright and facing forward, ideally in a highchair.
+Also, make sure your baby is sitting upright and facing forward, ideally in a highchair.
 Keep an eye on them, when they’re eating too, in case they struggle to swallow.

 What other drinks are good for my six-month-old?

 After breast milk or formula, cooled boiled water is your best bet.
-They really don’t need baby juices or herbal infant drinks, but you can give them a bit that’s well diluted at meal times from a feeding cup or beaker.
+They really don’t need baby juices or herbal infant drinks.

 Should I introduce foods one by one?